rewitt94/CV/README.md

 #### Logic

-I have always had strong logic.
-Not to brag, but this is a CV.
 In school I received UK Mathematical Trust Challenge (3 x Gold), British Physics AS Olympiad (Silver), Cambridge Chemistry Challenge (Silver).
 I also won the 6th form Physics Prize.
 Since discovering programmming problem-solving is more satisfying than ever.

 #### Communication Skills

 All my work-experience has been in Teaching (TEFL) and Hospitality.
 Controlling a room of twenty-plus students in a second language requires public speaking skills.
 My favourite part of hospitality was customer service (small talk) - me and a colleage once received a €400 tip.
+At Makers Academy no code is written alone (except on weekends).
+I enjoy both pairing and mobing.
+Colborating to the same code base is unlike any prior teamwork I've done and a skill I'm definitely learning here at Makers Academy.

 ## Education